astridx/meinblog/content/posts/joomla/42joomla-template-css-overrides-und-chrome.en.md

 A new installation is not necessary.
 Continue using the ones from the previous part.

-We have installed the sample data in the previous chapter and therefore have the modules shown in the next picture in our Joomla installation.
+We have installed the sample data in the previous chapter.
+If you have not done so, please do it now so that the modules shown in the next image are available on the homepage of the Joomla installation.

 ![Create Joomla Template - Filter Module Positions](/images/j4x42x1.png)

 2. open the module `Bottom Menu` and choose as layout `bottom`.
-For the module `Blog Menu` replace the layout `Dropdown` with the default layout `Default`.
+For the module `Main Menu Blog` replace the layout `Dropdown` with the default layout `Default` from Module.

 ![Create Joomla Template - Alternate Override - Bottom](/images/j4x42x5.png)